grafana/mimir/docs/sources/architecture/ingester.md

 - **`UNHEALTHY`**<br />
   The ingester has failed to heartbeat to the ring's KV Store.
 While in this state, distributors skip the ingester while building the replication set for incoming series and the ingester does not receive write or read requests.

-Ingesters are **semi-stateful**.
+The state of an ingester is managed by a built in **lifecycler**.

 ## Ingesters failure and data loss

+Ingesters are **semi-stateful**.
 If an ingester process crashes or exits abruptly, all the in-memory series that have not yet been flushed to the long-term storage will be lost.
 There are two main ways to mitigate this failure mode:

 1. Replication
 2. Write-ahead log (WAL)